top of page

 DeFi:

-Disruptive vs. sustaining technology:
+Disruptive vs sustaining technology:

-A theory that distinguishes between the technology that creates entirely new markets or significantly reshapes existing ones - so much so that it eventually displaces incumbents (disruptive) and technology that improves - the performance of existing products along dimensions - people already know, and value (sustaining).
+A theory that distinguishes between the technology that creates entirely new markets or significantly reshapes existing ones - so much so that it eventually displaces incumbents (disruptive) and technology - that improves the performance of existing products along dimensions - people already know, and value (sustaining).

 Encapsulation:

 A computer programming technique that creates - client-defined interfaces for units of code and other systems, thereby reducing complexity.
-The client does not have to understand, the internal operations of the underlying virtual machine and/or it's software to interact with their reserve account.
+The client does not have to understand, the internal operations of the underlying virtual machine and/or it's software to interact with their agentic account.
 Encapsulation makes it so much simpler to use pre-coded components - as building blocks.

 Hash: